GOFUVI/hf-eolus-interpolation-toolkit/README.md

 The wrapper automatically syncs S3 prefixes (data, metadata, plots) to `local_sync*` folders, mounts the repository into the container, and cleans up temporary directories.
 Override files let you add extra properties or assets without modifying the generator.
 If the target catalog already exists, compare manifests (for example with `diff -u <(find catalog -type f -print | sort) ...`) before publishing.

+Pass `--incremental` when you only need to add new partitions: the flag preserves the already published assets and Items, copying and emitting STAC metadata solely for the files that were not present in previous runs (the catalog JSON is still regenerated so collection-level metadata stays consistent).
+When running the full pipeline via `run_pipeline.sh`, set `PIPELINE_STAC_INCREMENTAL=1` before launching it to forward the same behaviour.

 ## Reproducibility and case studies

 Case studies are published in a separate repository that stores the boundary files, validation points, STAC overrides and reference catalogs (for example, `hf-eolus-task-3-interpolation-outputs`).
 Clone that repository alongside the toolkit, configure the `PIPELINE_*` variables to point to the case-study assets, and run its `run_pipeline_case_study.sh` wrapper, explicitly passing the bucket and region label you want to use: